In today’s Roborock vs. Roomba comparison review, we want to find out which is the best brand for what cleaning needs.

 Next up is how these vacuums maneuver their way around your house.
 The navigation system ensures that your robot vacuum moves around seamlessly, from one room to another, avoiding obstacles and the stairs.

-We have two types of navigation algorithms; SLAM (Simultaneous Localization and Mapping) and VSLAM (Visual Simultaneous Localization and Mapping).
+We have two types of navigation algorithms: SLAM (Simultaneous Localization and Mapping) and VSLAM (Visual Simultaneous Localization and Mapping).
 While SLAM uses sensors only for localization, VSLAM navigation adds to it a real-time camera.

 Now, on to the Roborock and Xiaomi, the two units use SLAM navigation.
-The old Xiaomi doesn’t do very well in high-traffic rooms, but at least the new Roborock, equipped with extra sensors and upgraded software will navigate smoothly around your house.
+The old Xiaomi doesn’t do very well in high-traffic rooms.
+But at least the new Roborock equipped with extra sensors and upgraded software will navigate smoothly around your house.

-In terms of floor mapping, Xiaomi is not a great deal as it lacks any elaborate floor mapping and scanning system, but the upgraded Roborock S5 is an excellent option.
+In terms of floor mapping, Xiaomi is not a great deal as it lacks any elaborate floor mapping and scanning system.
+However, the upgraded Roborock S5 is an excellent option.
 It comes with Zone Cleaning meaning you can also select where you want the robot to clean and where it is not necessary.
 Above all, it has Manual Cleaning that allows you to manually drive the robot where there is dirt using the app.

 4. Smart Connectivity

-Smart home technology is increasingly becoming popular.
+Smart home technology is becoming increasingly popular.
 Talk of convenience, security, plus other benefits.
 Today, we have smart robot vacuums that can connect with Smartphones, intelligent hubs, and even Alexa/Assistant.

 We’re glad all the four vacuums in this comparison have 2.4GHz WiFi.